<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 Achieving ADA compliance is an ongoing commitment, not a one-time project.
 While some fixes are simple, others may require more significant investment and planning.
 If certain improvements aren't "readily achievable" right away due to cost or complexity, the best approach is to create a phased plan to address them over time.
 Start by identifying all architectural barriers and prioritizing them.
 Your long-term strategy should outline which issues you'll tackle each year and include a dedicated budget for these projects.
 Regularly review your plan and stay informed about evolving standards by checking official resources for businesses that are open to the public.
 This demonstrates a good-faith effort to improve accessibility and keeps you on the right track.

-Common Challenges in ADA Compliance (and How to Solve Them)
+Common ADA Compliance Challenges (and How to Solve Them)

 Achieving and maintaining ADA compliance can feel like a major undertaking, especially when you're juggling the day-to-day demands of running a retail business.
 Many retailers get stuck on the same hurdles: budget concerns, a lack of clear information, and the sheer scope of architectural and digital updates.
 The good news is that these challenges are manageable with the right approach.
 Instead of seeing compliance as a single, massive project, think of it as a series of achievable steps.
 Let's break down some of the most common obstacles and talk through practical ways to solve them.